jasongrimes/fretboardfoundation/_chapters/020-chords/040-major-harmony.md

 which is the dominant harmonic in the overtone series.

 In short,
-the "dominant seventh" is the chord type of the "dominant" chord (V) with its "seventh" factor (V7).
+the "dominant seventh" is the chord type of the "dominant" chord (V) when it includes its "seventh" factor (V7).

 ### The diminished vii&deg;